akazukin5151/koneko-old/README.md

 ![Image_view](image_view.png)

 Requires [kitty](https://github.com/kovidgoyal/kitty) on Linux.
 It uses the magical `kitty +kitten icat` 'kitten' to display images.
-For more info see the [kitty documentation](https://sw.kovidgoyal.net/kitty/kittens/icat.html)
+For more info see the [kitty documentation](https://sw.kovidgoyal.net/kitty/kittens/icat.html).
+Actually, `lscat.py` uses [pixcat](https://github.com/mirukana/pixcat), which is a Python API for icat.

 **Why the name Koneko?** Koneko (こねこ) means kitten, which is icat is, a kitty +kitten

-Uses [pixivpy](https://github.com/upbit/pixivpy/), install with `pip install pixivpy`

-Right now it's slow because it adapts [lsix](https://github.com/hackerb9/lsix/), which relies on ImageMagick.
-I started with lsix, using libsixel.
-But it used too much memory and switching around was slow.
-Plus I didn't want to switch away from kitty.
-Eventually there will be a rewrite of lsix (now [lscat](https://github.com/twenty5151/koneko/blob/master/lscat)) to remove dependency on ImageMagick and speed it up a lot.

 **This is still in alpha stages**.
-Once I finally get async working and rewrite lscat it will be in beta (see [milestones](https://github.com/twenty5151/koneko/milestone/1)).
+Once I finally ~~get async working~~ and ~~rewrite lscat~~ and refactor+stabilize it will be in beta (see [milestones](https://github.com/twenty5151/koneko/milestone/1)).
 All PRs are welcome.
-The current master branch is stable, but slow (due to lack of concurrency).
+The current master branch is (relatively more) stable.
 The `testing` branch is for the latest features, fixes, and super instability.
 The `dev` branch is a more stable branch where commits from `testing` gets merged nightly (or less frequently).

 ## lscat rewrite